Copyright © 2015-2026 Michael P. Loucks

 "And we should speak to the Shinto priest to choose a day for our wedding."

 "We need a Japanese calendar," Keiko said.
 "We want a «大安» (Taian) day for the wedding.
-The Kanji mean 'great peace', and those days are the most auspicious for wedding ceremonies, but also for starting a new business, moving to a new home, or beginning a journey.
+The Kanji mean 'great peace', and those days are the most auspicious for wedding ceremonies, as well as for starting a new business, moving to a new home, or beginning a journey.
 I actually have one in my drawer, which I'll check when we get out of bed."

 "How common are those days?"